Event-based Motion-Robust Accurate Shape Estimation for Mixed Reflectance Scenes: Results

+Most event-based 3D scanning literature focuses on scenes with purely diffuse surfaces.
+Our method also allows for measuring these scenes while providing added degrees of freedom with respect to choosing scanning speed.

-In special cases where we already know that the scene has just diffuse objects, we can just use a single sweep scan instead of dual scanning.
-This allows us to reduce the scanning time by a factor of 2x without any loss in the reconstruction quality of diffuse scenes.
-A comparison of our 30ms reconstruction is shown in Scene 3 of \Cref{fig:teaser_remaining}.
-Our method achieves better data quality than the 3.5s ensemble code scan, and much better data quality than Kinect and RealSense.
-As no (weak) 2-bounce reflections have to be detected anymore for purely diffuse scenes, we can further decrease the time for a single sweep.
-In our prototype setup, we were able to reduce the capture time to only 4ms (!), while still achieving high-quality reconstructions.
-A comparison of our superfast capture with SOTA is shown in the last row of \Cref{fig:teaser_remaining}.
-Although not as good as the 3.5s ensemble code scan and our 70ms scan, our fast 4ms scan still shows a much higher quality than RealSense or Kinect.
-This is another indication of the great potential of our novel method - even if only "standard" diffuse scenes are measured.
-In Scene 3 and 4 of \Cref{fig:teaser_remaining}, and \Cref{fig:QualityVsTime} we show scanning of diffuse objects at different speeds, from 30ms per scene to up to 4ms per frame or 250Hz.
-To the best of our knowledge, this is the fastest scanning shown for an event-based structured light system.
-We note that we can use a much faster triangulation scheme in place of Ensemble Codes when the scene is known to be diffuse but the quality would essentially be the same.
-In Scene 4 of \Cref{fig:teaser}, we demonstrate the shape estimation of the diffuse scene in just 4 ms. For the same scene, the commercial cameras - RealSense, and Kinect perform reconstruction with much poorer reconstruction in a scan time of 30ms.
+We can further reduce our scanning time when working with purely diffuse surfaces.
+We can perform a single laser line sweep instead of the dual-scanning that is required for deflectometry.
+This allows us to reduce the scanning time by 2x without any loss in the reconstruction quality of diffuse scenes.
+A comparison of our 30ms reconstruction is shown in Scene (c) of \Cref{fig:teaser_remaining}.
+Our method achieves better data quality than the 3.5s ensemble code scan, and shows significant improvement over that of Kinect and RealSense.
+As no (weak) 2-bounce reflections have to be detected anymore for purely diffuse scenes, we can further decrease the time for one single sweep.
+In our prototype setup, we reduced the capture time to just 4ms while achieving high-quality reconstructions.
+A comparison of our ``ultrafast" 4ms-capture with SOTA is shown in the last row (d) of \Cref{fig:teaser_remaining}.
+Although slightly lower quality than the 3.5s ensemble code scan and our previous 70ms or 30ms scan, our fast 4ms scan still shows a much higher data quality than RealSense or Kinect (both 33ms).
+This shows that our method has significant potential for future low-latency 3D scanning implementations - even if only standard diffuse scenes are measured.

+In \Cref{fig:QualityVsTime}(a), we show our reconstructions of diffuse surfaces at different scanning speeds, from 30ms to up to 4ms per frame or 250Hz.
+This is one of the fastest scans shown to date for an event-based structured light system.